akbuma/personal-portfolio/README.md

 # Description

-Personal portfolio handcrafted with HTML, CSS(Sass + BEM), and JavaScript
+Personal portfolio crafted with HTML, CSS(Sass + BEM), and JavaScript

-Deployed to AWS using Grunt for the CD pipeline.
-Visit my site here:
+Deployed to AWS using S3, Route53, and CloudFront.
+Visit my site [here](https://aaromnuma.dev)
----TBD---

 Feel free to use it as a template for your own projects!